A retinal after-image that fades and is obscured by newer, brighter lights."

-- The Doctor from Doctor Who, who is over 2000 years old by series 9.
-Actually, he looks younger in his later incarnations than he did his earlier ones.
+- The Doctor is a Time Lord and over 2000 years old by series 10.
+Actually, her current incarnation looks younger than most of her past ones.
 One of the Tie In Novels points out the problems this can cause if a Time Lord ends up on one planet for a long period of time.

 - The new series also features an inversion: The Family of Blood, otherwise advanced and powerful aliens, can only live for a few months.

 Martha: Three months and they die.
 Like mayflies, [The Doctor] said.

-- Also inverted in a way, in that the Doctor, for all his longevity, does not disrespect other races:
+- Also inverted in a way, in that the Doctor, for all their longevity, does not disrespect other races:

-Wilf: [after the Doctor reveals his age] We must look like insects to you.
+Wilf: [after the Tenth Doctor reveals his age] We must look like insects to you.

 Doctor: I think you look like giants.